ninaleo/ransut-core/documentation/50-Test-management/katselmointi-pohja.md

-# Katselmointipöytäkirja
+# Review report

-* Aika: x.x.xxxx
+* Time: x.x.xxxx
-* Paikka:
+* Location:

-#
+# Participants

-Katselmoinnissa läsnä:
+Present during the review:

-# Huomiot
+# Comments

-Poikkeamat kirjataan issueina ja linkitetään tähän alle
+Deviations are recorded as issues and linked below

-[#1]
+[# 1]

-# Poikkeamat, jotka vaativat korjauksen
+# Deviations that require correction